GoogleCloudPlatform/market-data-transcoder/examples/README.md

 ## Process messages from a packet capture file (PCAP)

-This example extracts and transcodes messages embedded within a PCAP file.
-A CME Group SBE schema is used to decode the messages.
-The first 16 bytes of each payload  is stripped off before the decoded message is manufactured by and returned from the message factory.
-The schema and output files are written locally in Avro format.
+This example extracts and transcodes a message embedded within a PCAP file.
+A CME Group SBE schema is used to decode the message.
+The first 16 bytes of the message payload is stripped off before the message is manufactured by and returned from the message factory.
+The transcoded message is displayed on the console encoded in YAML.
 Please note that usage of CME Group data is subject to your licensing agreement with CME Group.

 ### CLI